 Ask For Closing Costs

-Closing costs on a home purchase are usually between 3% – 6% of your total loan value.
-For example, closing on a $150,000 loan means you can expect to pay between $4,500 – $9,000 in closing costs.
+Closing costs on a home purchase are usually 3 – 6% of your total loan value.
+For example, closing on a $150,000 loan means you can expect to pay $4,500 – $9,000 in closing costs.
 This means that these fees can potentially present a significant barrier between you and your home purchase.

 The seller may agree in order to close the sale faster.
 However, if there’s a lot of competition for your home, you may want to hold off on asking for closing costs.
 Ask your lender if you have the option to roll your closing costs into your loan.

 Find Out Why The Seller Is Moving

 The more you know about a seller, the more effectively you can negotiate.
 For example, if your seller is moving because they’ve bought a new home, you might be able to get a better offer by asking for a discount.
-You probably won’t be able to get repairs or renovations before closing, as the seller likely wants to get out of the home as soon as possible.
+You probably won’t be able to get repairs or renovations before the closing date, as the seller likely wants to get out of the home as soon as possible.

 Ask your real estate agent to do a little digging on your seller.
 Find out if the seller prefers a shorter or longer closing process.
 If your seller is getting a divorce or wants to move to an area with a better school district, they’ll probably be more eager to sell.
 This gives you more room to negotiate, especially if the property has been on the market for a while.